 Mark also has experience settling New York State and City residency audits and advising clients on New York State and City real estate transfer tax, mortgage recording tax, and sales taxes.

 Mark chaired the American Bar Association Tax Section’s Sales, Exchanges & Basis Committee (presiding over section 1031 practice) from 2012 through June 2014 and is a frequent speaker at Tax Section meetings.
 Mark was honored by the Tax Section as a Nolan Fellow in 2011.
-Mark is a member of the Bloomberg BNA Real Estate Advisory Board.
+Mark is a member of the Bloomberg BNA Pass Through Entities Advisory Board.

 Some of Mark’s recent presentations include a discussion of the tax treatment of so-called “drop & swap” section 1031 exchanges, changes to the federal partnership audit rules, and planning for the new federal 20% deduction for pass-through entities, and tax planning for investments in qualified opportunity zones.